jordanofoster/ntu-obsidian-notes/ISYS20311 - Information Security/Lecture 12 - Encryption.md

 # Encryption

 ## Simple Ciphers
-These are historical [cryptographic primitives](https://en.wikipedia.org/wiki/Cryptographic_primitive) that have been subject to thorough [cryptanalysis](https://en.wikipedia.org/wiki/Cryptanalysis) that renders their modern use ill-advised, but they are mentioned here to form a basic understanding of the concept:
+These are historical [cryptographic primitives](https://en.wikipedia.org/wiki/Cryptographic_primitive) that have mostly been subject to thorough [cryptanalysis](https://en.wikipedia.org/wiki/Cryptanalysis) that renders their modern use ill-advised, but they are mentioned here to form a basic understanding of the concept:

 - Caesar Cipher
 	- Shift all letters in the message by 3 positions in the alphabet